Our Story

 Academics:

 Uplift utilizes the International Baccalaureate as its curriculum for all students.
-33 of its 45 schools are fully authorized IB schools, and 100% of its high schools which include 12th grade offer the IB Diploma Programme.
-The remaining 12 schools, which are newer schools to the network, are in the candidacy or consideration phase to become fully authorized.
+38 of its 45 schools are fully authorized IB schools, and 100% of its high schools offer the IB Diploma Programme.

 Accolades:

-All eligible high school name among best high schools in the nation by U.S. News and World Report
+All eligible high schools named among best high schools in the nation by U.S. News and World Report